spell-music/csound-expression/tutorial/chapters/BasicTypesTutorial.md

 > :m +Csound.Base
 ~~~

-So let's create a few signals:
+So let's create a couple of signals:

 ~~~{.haskell}
 > let x = 1 :: Sig